SHARE

 Notes

-Feel free to use egg whites sold in a carton (such as NatureEgg Simply Egg Whites or Egg Beaters All Natural 100% Egg Whites).
-It’s easy and faster than separating 12 eggs!
-Plus, you won’t have to figure out what to do with the 12 leftover egg yolks.
+• Instead of separating eggs yourself, you can use egg whites sold in a carton (such as NatureEgg Simply Egg Whites or Egg Beaters All Natural 100% Egg Whites).

 Did you make this?